anindo9185/Java-Shop-Test-Cases-with-JUnit/README.md

 This can be found in the shopTestWithoutPayment package located at /src/main/java

-Test cases for the shop is in the shopTestWithoutPayment package located at src/test/java/ The test cases cover 73% of the total classes
+Test cases for the shop is in the shopTestWithoutPayment package located at src/test/java/

 ## Dependency